 On your quest for the all-important good night’s sleep, a little nightcap may sound like a good idea.
-Unfortunately, for some people, alcohol is perceived be the cause of their sore throat and it’s also not recommended by sleep experts.
+Unfortunately, for some people, alcohol can be the cause of their sore throat and it’s also not recommended by sleep experts.
 So it might be best to avoid in case it turns your peaceful slumber into constant restlessness.

 3. Try medicated remedies

-Over-the-counter products such as Strefen Lemon and Honey Lozenges can help soothe your throat to help you drift off to sleep.
+Over-the-counter products such as Strefen Lemon and Honey Lozenges can help provide soothe your throat to help you drift off to sleep.
 Strefen contains the active medical ingredient flurbiprofen to relieve the pain fast, fight inflammation and can ease sore throats for up to 4 hours, to help you get a peaceful night’s sleep.

 4. Turn off your phone before you tuck in